 Underwater ROVs (Remotely Operated Vehicles) are submersible, robotic systems, used to observe the depths of large bodies of water by operators from shore, or by divers in the water.

 ROVs range in size; they can be as small as a basketball to as big as a large SUV.
 The prices also vary greatly.
 They start at a few thousand dollars and can go up to millions of dollars.
 Underwater ROVs are used in a variety of industries: Search and Rescue, Military, Recreation and Discovery, Aquaculture, Marine Biology, Oil, Gas, Offshore Energy, Shipping, Submerged Infrastructure, and more.
 They allow operators to capture photo and video footage to inspect and monitor ports, harbours and vessels, bring innovation to pipe inspections, locate underwater targets and explore the depths of our oceans, lakes and rivers.

 A work class ROV is used for ocean floor exploration and inspections at depths that divers are often unable to reach.
 They act as a safe alternative to divers and are often used in offshore energy projects and deep archaeological investigations.
 The typical depth rating for a Work Class ROV ranges from 3,000 meters (9,800 feet) to 6,000 meters (19,700 feet).

 A light work class ROV is ideal for moderate to deep depths; the ROV is deployed from ships in lieu of divers to explore.
 It can be used during inspections to make repairs.
 Large extensions, such as laser scanners or specialized inspection devices and sensors, can be added on.
 The depth rating for Light Work Class ROVs falls within the range of 1,000 meters (3,280 feet) to 3,000 meters (9,800 feet).

 An Observation Class ROV is small in size, used to explore lakes, rivers and coastal waters.
-They are often used to test water safety prior to a diver entering the water during missions and conducting inspections, Able to be equipped with sonar and custom sensors, they are versatile vehicles.
+They are often used to test water safety prior to a diver entering the water during missions and conducting inspections.
+Able to be equipped with sonar and custom sensors, they are versatile vehicles.
 The depth rating for Observation Class ROVs depending on the model, typically ranges from 300 meters (984 feet) to 1,000 meters (3,280 feet).